askrier/blog/README.md

 are two different approaches to making your website.
 I mostly committed to the app router way due to its simple integration with page templates.

+I bought the domain on Cloudflare, and am serving this through GitHub Pages

 Run development server with `npm run dev`